 The Involuntary Leave Policy applies to both undergraduate and graduate students of the College and to all College locations, programs, and activities.
 A full description of the policy is available from the Student Development office (SSB 218).

-All requests for academic transcripts must be made in writing to the Office of the Registrar.
+Academic transcripts may be ordered online from the Office of the Registrar for a fee.
 Transcripts will not be released to currently enrolled students and former students who have not paid their college bills in full or who are delinquent in loan repayments.
 Students have four months from the end of a term to question their transcript entries for that term.

 Wheaton College uses Banner Self Service, a component of the College’s administration database system, and College-administered student email accounts for official communication between students and administrative offices.

 Banner Self Service provides online registration for classes, and communication of class schedules, grades, student account balances, and financial aid information.
 Students access Banner Self Service through the Wheaton Portal at https://portal.wheaton.edu.
 Data encryption and user authentication protect students’ personal information.